Lüchow-Dannenberg: Geography

 The district is named for the two main towns.
 It is better known as the Wendland, a designation referring to the Slavic people of the Wends from Obotrite tribe Drevani, who lived there till the 18th century — the last known user of the local dialect of Polabian language died in 1752.
 The landscape is characterised by riverside woodlands along the Elbe river and a hilly countryside.

-In addition, the Wendland is known for the small village of Gorleben (part of the Samtgemeinde Gartow), where the establishment of a final disposal place for radioactive waste is planned.
-The salt dome Gorleben, a deep geological repository is proposed.
-Moreover, an interim storage for spent nuclear fuel is located in Gorleben.
-The area has been a site of clashes between the police and anti-nuclear protesters since the 1980s.
+In addition, the Wendland is known for the small village of Gorleben (part of the Samtgemeinde Gartow), where the establishment of a final disposal place for radioactive waste was planned.
+The salt dome Gorleben, a deep geological repository was proposed.
+Moreover, an interim storage for spent nuclear fuel was located in Gorleben.
+The area was a site of clashes between the police and anti-nuclear protesters from the 1980s to the 2010s due to concerns over the suitability of the salt mine as a nuclear waste repository.
+The site was decommissioned in September 2021, and is currently in the process of being filled back up.

 Lüchow-Dannenberg has a sister-city relationship with Steglitz-Zehlendorf, a borough of Berlin since 1979.

-Lüchow-Dannenberg is the least populous of Germany's 402 districts, and has the lowest population density of any district in West Germany.
+Lüchow-Dannenberg is the least populous of Germany's 400 districts, and has the lowest population density of any district in West Germany.